Effect of the 2004 Indian Ocean earthquake on Thailand: Death toll

 Source: Bangkok Post.
 The "total deaths" and "total injured" categories include dead and injured persons whose nationality is not given or has not been established.
 The number of "foreign injured" has been reduced by evacuations of foreign nationals.
 Thai sources acknowledge that the great majority of those listed as "missing" are in fact dead, and that a large majority of these are foreigners.

 An article in the Bangkok Post on 10 January suggested that some of the figures in this table may be seriously misleading.
 According to this article, the estimated number of deaths among Thai nationals has been reduced from about 2,500 to about 1,800, and the estimated number of deaths among foreigners has been reduced from 2,500 to 1,300.
 The number of deaths whose nationality has not been established has risen correspondingly, from less than 200 to about 2,100.
 This is due to increasing doubts about the reliability of the classification on the basis of visual identification of badly decomposed bodies into "Thai" and "foreign" categories.
 All bodies of unknown origin will now be DNA tested to determine their ethnic origin.

+Lessons Learned from The 2004 Indian Ocean earthquake and tsunami

+Though the 2004 Indian Ocean earthquake and tsunami impacted millions of people in a wide variety of countries in Southeast Asia and Southern Africa, the impacts caused by the tsunami that occurred in Thailand results in many realizations made by Thai individuals, and government officials.
+Those in Thailand realized that in order to limit the impacts that a potential future tsunami may have, they must take certain actions including creating programs and warning systems.
+In particular, the country and surrounding countries organized three goals including the development of disaster tsunami program on national, state, and local levels, the development of an early warning system, and the creation of tsunami research programs for the future.

+In 2006, Madagascar developed a national level plan for responding to potential tsunamis, where they planned to develop a national evacuation plan, create a national early warning system, increase tsunami awareness, and prepare individuals.
+After the tsunami, regional officials met to discuss the importance of creating warning and mitigation systems to focus on managing potential disasters and ensuring prevention, mitigation, response, and relief.
+Additionally, these local officials discussed the necessary steps to take to develop early warning systems for all countries near and around the Indian Ocean.

+In Southern Thailand specifically, officials took efforts to emphasize mitigation and preparedness in the case of future disaster events.
+To mitigate, individuals in Southern Thailand analyzed their vulnerability by assessing their risk, along with rehabilitating coral reefs and sea grass beds.
+To prepare for future tsunami events, actions taken included the development of education programs, the creation of warning systems, the implementation of evacuation drills, and the conduction of disaster research.
+The actions taken by those living in Thailand, and the government officials within Thailand, were substantial.